syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 bookmarkNavigator.InsertParagraph(paragraph)

-'Insert a new table before the bookmark end
+'Inserts a new table before the bookmark end

 Dim table As New WTable(document)